Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

 \end{thm} From the conclusion~\eqref{eq:final}, we find that the iteration error is decomposed into two parts: statistical error and computational error.
 The statistical error is unavoidable with noisy data regardless $t$, whereas the computational error decays in an exponential rate as the number of iterations $t \rightarrow \infty$.

-Theorem~\ref{thm:refinement} implies that, with probability going to 1, our estimate $z^{(T)}$ achieves exact recovery within polynomial iterations; more precisely,
+\begin{cor}[Exact recovery of dTBM with weighted higher-order initialization] Let the initialization $\{z^{(0)}_k\}_{k = 1}^K$ be the output from Sub-algorithm~\hyperref[alg:main]{1}.
+Assume $\text{SNR} \gtrsim p^{-K/2} \log p$.
+Combining {all parameter assumptions and the results in} Theorems~\ref{thm:initial} and \ref{thm:refinement}, with probability going to 1 {as $p \rightarrow \infty$}, our estimate $z^{(T)}_k$ achieves exact recovery within polynomial iterations; more precisely,

-for some permutation $\pi \in \Pi$.
-Therefore, our combined algorithm is \textit{computationally efficient} as long as SNR $\gtrsim p^{-K/2} \log p$.
-Note that, ignoring the logarithmic term, the minimal SNR requirement, $p^{-K/2}$, coincides with the computational lower bound in Theorem~\ref{thm:comp}.
+for some permutation $\pi_k \in \Pi$. \end{cor} Therefore, our combined algorithm is \textit{computationally efficient} as long as SNR $\gtrsim p^{-K/2} \log p$.
+Note that, ignoring the logarithmic term, the minimal SNR requirement, $p^{-K/2}$, coincides with the computational critical value in Theorem~\ref{thm:comp}.
 Therefore, our algorithm is optimal regarding the signal requirement and lies in the sharpest \emph{computationally efficient} regime in Figure~\ref{fig:phase_axis}.